 Social justice and community engagement influence how we communicate, translate, and apply nursing knowledge.
 We are committed to incorporating social justice into our teaching practice and community engagement to improve health and promote positive social change in Philadelphia and around the world.
 Goal: $7M over five years.

-Sample giving opportunities that comprise the Nursing Social Justice Project are below:
+Sample giving opportunities that comprise the Nursing Social Justice Project:

 Scholarships: Financial aid for first-generation and underrepresented students is an evergreen priority.

-Endowed and term chairs and visiting professorships with a social justice bent will also be a component of the Nursing Social Justice Project.
+Faculty Support: Endowed and term chairs as well as visiting professorships with a social justice bent are critical to the Nursing Social Justice Project.

 To support the path forward for Penn Nursing’s giving priorities and to learn more about how you can help advance the School’s strategic plan, please contact: